Two-subject (2016/2017)

 Artistic exploration of the second subject

-Drawing, painting, mixed media
+: drawing, painting, mixed media

-Exhibition in lecture theatre building A14
+Exhibition in Lecture Theatre Block A14

 Participating students: